A bariatric friendly version of the Libby's pumpkin recipe that your grandma used.

 The filling contains a surprise twist ingredient that is creamy delicious and good for you!
 Don't tell anyone.
 When I make this roll, I cut it in half, roll it in wax paper and keep half in the freezer.
 Some for now, the rest for later!

 Even while watching calories this is a 'better choice' dessert that will keep you away from the high sugar full calorie desserts.
 Add this right to the table and let everyone know it has no added sugar and is calorie friendly.
 It's really delicious!

-- ⅔ cup all-purpose flour - you can swap out as much as ⅓ cup of flour with almond flour, but NOT all
+- 2/3 cup all-purpose flour - you can swap out as much as 1/3 cup with almond flour, but NOT all and NO coconut flour

 - 1 teaspoon baking powder